SarthakYadav/leaf-pytorch/README.md

 These are used primarily for generating gabor impulse responses.
 To bypass this shortcoming, an alternate implementation using manual complex number operations is provided.
 * Matched performance on SpeechCommands, experiments on other datasets ongoing
 * More details for commands to replicate experiments will be added shortly
-* Default parameters of `LEAF` are the most thoroughly tested.
-Will test/add other configurations over time.
-* Haven't added `SincNet`, `SincNet+` implementations yet.
-Might add them in the future depending on availability/bandwidth

 ## Dependencies
 ```
 torch >= 1.9.0
 torchaudio >= 0.9.0